 An infected tooth can lead to serious pain that can really put you out of commission.
-Count on your Brooklyn general dentist to find the source of your pain and treat it appropriately, often after a round of medication to eliminate the infection.
-When you build a relationship with a family dentistry in Brooklyn with extensive training and experience, you also reduce the risk of wisdom tooth infection and root canal infection.
+Count on your general dentist Dr. Khabensky to find the source of your pain and treat it appropriately, often after a round of medication to eliminate the infection.
+When you build a relationship with family dentistry in Brooklyn with extensive training and experience, you also reduce the risk of wisdom tooth infection and root canal infection.

 While a toothache may sound like a small thing that just affects your mouth, the pain can be so intense that it seems to radiate to other parts of your body and fully occupy your thoughts.
 An infected tooth can be the source of systemic infections throughout your whole body.
 And the pain from your infected tooth is usually a sign of a more serious, underlying condition.